-The Company's cash equivalents and marketable securities at September 30, 2019 and December 31, 2018 were carried at fair value, determined according to the fair value hierarchy.
+The Company's cash equivalents and marketable securities at March 31, 2020 and December 31, 2019 were carried at fair value, determined according to the fair value hierarchy.
 See Note 4 for further discussion.

-The carrying amounts reflected in the consolidated balance sheets for accounts payable and accrued expenses approximate their fair values due to their short-term maturities at September 30, 2019 and December 31, 2018, respectively.
+The carrying amounts reflected in the consolidated balance sheets for accounts payable and accrued expenses approximate their fair values due to their short-term maturities at March 31, 2020 and December 31, 2019, respectively.

-Net Loss Per Share Attributable to Common Shareholders
+Net Loss Per Share

-Basic net loss per share attributable to common stockholders is calculated by dividing net loss attributable to common stockholders by the weighted average shares outstanding during the period, without consideration for Common Stock equivalents.
-Net loss attributable to common stockholders is calculated by adjusting the net loss of the Company for cumulative preferred stock dividends.
-During periods of income, the Company allocates participating securities a proportional share of income determined by dividing total weighted average participating securities by the sum of the total weighted average common shares and participating securities (the "two class method").
-The Company's convertible preferred stock participates in any dividends declared by the Company and are therefore considered to be participating securities.
-Participating securities have the effect of diluting both basic and diluted earnings per share during periods of income.
-During periods of loss, the Company allocates no loss to participating securities because they have no contractual obligation to share in the losses of the Company.
-Diluted net loss per share attributable to common stockholders is calculated by adjusting weighted average shares outstanding for the dilutive effect of Common Stock equivalents outstanding for the period, determined using the more dilutive of the treasury-stock and if-converted methods.
-For purposes of the diluted net loss per share attributable to common stockholders calculation, convertible preferred stock and stock options are considered to be Common Stock equivalents but have been excluded from the calculation of diluted net loss per share attributable to common stockholders, as their effect would be anti-dilutive for all periods presented.
+Basic net loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding during the period, without consideration of potential dilutive securities.
+Diluted net loss per common share is computed by adjusting the weighted average shares outstanding for the potential dilutive effects of common stock equivalents outstanding during the period calculated in accordance with the treasury stock method.
+For purposes of the diluted net loss per share calculation, stock options and restricted stock units are considered to be common stock equivalents but have been excluded from the calculation of diluted net loss per share, as their effect would be anti-dilutive for all periods presented.
 Therefore, basic and diluted net loss per share were the same for all periods presented.

-The following table includes the potential common shares, presented based on amounts outstanding at each period end, that were excluded from the computation of diluted net loss per share attributable to common stockholders for the periods indicated:
+The following table includes the potential common shares, presented based on amounts outstanding at each period end, that were excluded from the computation of diluted net loss per share due to their anti-dilutive effect, for the periods indicated: